abdullah12q/QuickBite-Web-App/README.md

 5- to run the web app on the browser run the following command, 6- npm run dev

-# Food Delivery Application Documentation
+# Food Ordering Web App Documentation

 ## Table of Contents